14

 • 1

 \$\begingroup\$ I guess the followup question would be does this mean that the "de facto" material component act like a material component in other ways?
-Like does this affect the ability of an artificer's spells to be perceived during casting (eg for counterspell)? (not sure if this is in scope of this Q&A or should be asked/answered separately though) \$\endgroup\$ Jul 29, 2019 at 14:45
+Like does this affect the ability of an artificer's spells to be perceived during casting (eg for counterspell)? (not sure if this is in scope of this Q&A or should be asked/answered separately though) \$\endgroup\$ Commented Jul 29, 2019 at 14:45

-• \$\begingroup\$ @Rubiksmoose Yeah, I intentionally didn't edit that part into my question after becoming aware of the issue, since I believe it's ambiguous in the current iteration and will hopefully be solved by a future revision. \$\endgroup\$ Jul 29, 2019 at 15:46
+• \$\begingroup\$ @Rubiksmoose Yeah, I intentionally didn't edit that part into my question after becoming aware of the issue, since I believe it's ambiguous in the current iteration and will hopefully be solved by a future revision. \$\endgroup\$ Commented Jul 29, 2019 at 15:46

-• \$\begingroup\$ One minor issue: for a spell with a costly/consumed material component, I guess you need to hold that component and your focus to cast the spell? \$\endgroup\$ Jul 29, 2019 at 15:48
+• \$\begingroup\$ One minor issue: for a spell with a costly/consumed material component, I guess you need to hold that component and your focus to cast the spell? \$\endgroup\$ Commented Jul 29, 2019 at 15:48

 • \$\begingroup\$ @RyanThompson I believe so; I've edited the answer to state that directly. \$\endgroup\$